 - The Air280’s Automated CirQulate System feature provides an interior quality monitor and real-time readings, and the fan speed is automatically adjusted to maintain consistently clean air.

-Overall, customers can rely on Bissell air purifiers to dependably deliver safe, functional, and easy results because the brand is well-known.
+Customers can rely on Bissell air purifiers to deliver safe, functional, and easy results because the brand is well-known.